 Whatever your reasons for beginning meditation, it’s very important that you make time for your health and emotional wellbeing, and a healing meditation practice is a great place to start.

-- Find your comfort level: You do not have to sit cross-legged or adopt the lotus pose if this is not comfortable for you.
-You don’t want to be distracted by cramps in your ankles or legs, so decide on a position that works for you.
-You can sit in a chair with a comfortable backrest, or sit on the floor and lean against a wall with your legs stretched out in front of you.
+You do not have to sit cross-legged or adopt the lotus pose if this is not comfortable for you, so decide on a position that works for you.
+If you want, you can even sit in a chair with a comfortable backrest, or sit on the floor and lean against a wall with your legs stretched out in front of you.

 It helps to have a few aids: a yoga mat, a bottle of water close at hand, a cushion or bolster if you plan to sit on the floor.
 Some people find that it helps to light a candle or play soothing instrumental music.
 Keep it simple, though.
 You want to focus on your mind, not on creating the perfect meditation spot.